 Green Alternatives for Laundry Whitening

-Soaking clothing in lemon juice and water prior to laundering and then hanging them out to line dry in the sun works like a charm.
-A hydrogen peroxide and water solution works, too.
+Soaking clothing in lemon juice and water before laundering and then hanging them out to line dry in the sun works like a charm.
+Hydrogen peroxide and water solution can work too.
 Another eco-friendly solution is to purchase one of the many non-chlorine oxygen based bleaches on the market, such as Seventh Generation's Natural Oxy Stain Remover.